Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Methodology

 These datasets have an imbalanced class distribution, which is an inherent problem for most medical image datasets and using such a set generally leads to a bias towards the predominant class.
 Different research groups have developed these datasets with differences in the quality of the images and the demographics.
 Thus, these datasets offered both, data imbalance and wide range of image quality.

 The ODIR-2019 and RIADD datasets were organized into two subsets, AMD and non-AMD images.
-Preprocessing methodology was same as proposed by Fu et al.~\cite{fu2019evaluation}, which comprises of a preprocessing step that detects the retinal mask using the Hough Circle Transform and then crops it to remove the impact of the black background.
+Preprocessing methodology and quality classification was same as proposed by Fu et al.~\cite{fu2019evaluation} , which comprises of a step that detects the retinal mask using the Hough Circle Transform and then crops it to remove the impact of the black background.
 The cropped region was then scaled to a $224\times224$ resolution.
-The resultant images were submitted to a three-level manual quality grading: ``Good', ``Usable' and ``Reject'.
-Only those images graded with ``Good" and ``Usable" scores were used for further analysis.
+The resultant images were submitted to a DenseNet trained by Fu et al.~\cite{fu2019evaluation} which classified these in 3 classes: “Good”, “Usable” and “Reject”.
+The rejected images were of poor quality based on significant blurring, low contrast, inadequate illumination, which has been described by Fu et al.~\cite{fu2019evaluation}.
 As a result, the number of images positive to AMD decreased from $89$ to $74$, $280$ to $227$, and $100$ to $79$ images in the iChallenge-AMD, ODIR-2019, and RIADD datasets, respectively while the number of non-AMD images decreased from $311$ to $290$, $6,720$ to $4,993$, and $1,820$ to $1,143$ images concerning the iChallenge-AMD, ODIR-2019, and RIADD datasets, respectively.
 Figure~\ref{f.preprocess} illustrates the steps mentioned above for a sample image from the ODIR-2019 dataset.

 These images were then resampled to $390\times390$ pixels, followed by a cropping procedure keeping the center of the image to $256\times256$ pixels.
 Such a procedure is required to drive StyleGAN2-ADA generating images focused on the macula area (Figure~\ref{f.preprocess}-c).
 Ultimately, images were resized $224\times224$ pixels and normalized within the range $[-1,1]$ to be used as proper inputs to the deeper architectures considered in the manuscript.